-Situated at the nexus of Ramsay and Inglewood, this future Green Line station will anchor the start of a new Main Street for Ramsay, and an important 11/12 Street S.E. corridor through the community terminating the 26 Avenue S.E.
-Green Line Station.
+Situated at the nexus of Ramsay and Inglewood, this future Green Line station will anchor the start of a new main street for Ramsay, and an important 11/12 Street S.E. corridor through the communities terminating at the 26 Avenue S.E.
+Station.
 Several industrial sites provide redevelopment opportunities for a TOD.

-I.1: The 11/12 Street S.E corridor should maintain the heritage Mid-Rise Streetscape, with taller buildings strategically located on interior sites.

-I.2: The old Brewery site should be Master Planned, with careful placement of taller buildings to reduce shadow impact, safe and visible pedestrian connections to the future station, inclusion of urban public spaces and green space, and preservation of mid-rise (low-rise urban form) character along existing corridors.
+- I.1: The 11/12 Street S.E corridor should maintain the historical scale of the Mid-Rise Streetscape (Low-Rise building scale of up to 6 storeys), with taller buildings strategically located on interior sites. - I.2: The old Brewery site should be master planned, with careful placement of taller buildings to reduce shadow impact, safe and visible pedestrian connections to the future station, inclusion of urban public spaces and green space, and preservation of Mid-Rise Streetscape (Low-Rise building scale) character along existing corridors.

-J. BRT TOD - Blackfoot Truck Stop
+J. Bus Rapid Transit-Oriented Development (TOD) - Blackfoot Truck Stop

-9 Avenue S.F.
+9 Avenue S.E.
 Anchor and TOD

-The site known as "The Blackfoot Truck Stop" is actually several adjacent sites with immediate development interest.
-Serving as an important anchor to 9 Avenue Main Street, as a BRT transit oriented development, and the need for careful integration with nearby low density areas (Cottage streetscapes) a comprehensive Master Plan will be needed to link all the sites into a unified plan.
-A pending ruling on AVPA restrictions may limit development potential of the site.
+The site known as the "Blackfoot Truck Stop" includes several adjacent sites with immediate development interest.
+Serving as an important anchor to the 9 Avenue S.E. main street as a transit-oriented development site with bus rapid transit, and the need for careful integration with nearby low density areas (Cottage Streetscapes), a comprehensive Master Plan will be needed to link all the sites into a unified plan.
+A pending ruling on the Airport Vicinity Protection Area (AVPA) Regulation's restrictions may limit development potential of the Blackfoot Truck Stop site.

-- J.1: The entire site should be designed cohesively under a Master Plan (F.1), including new streets, public spaces, and careful placement of taller buildings. - J.2: Master Planning of the TOD should include both sides of 9 Avenue SE and 19 Street SE, and other areas as noted. - J.3: AVPA: Pending AVPA restrictions may limit development potential of the site and should be addressed in a Master Plan, including interim development options should the need arise. - J.4: Because of immediate development interest, this site should be included as a "Comprehensive Large Site" in the ARP.
+- J.1: The entire site should be designed cohesively under a Master Plan (F.1), including new streets, public spaces, and careful placement of taller buildings. - J.2: Master planning of the TOD should include both sides of 9 Avenue SE and 19 Street SE, and other areas as noted. - J.3: AVPA: Pending AVPA restrictions may limit development potential of the site and should be addressed in a Master Plan, including interim development options should the need arise. - J.4: Because of immediate development interest, this site should be included in the ARP as a "Comprehensive Large Site" as defined by the June 2019 Draft Guidebook. - J.5: Other recommendations as noted on the adjacent map to the right are recommended.